 - Times Higher Education has recognized UMBC as one of the top universities in the U.S. and the world, as well as a leader in global social and economic impact.

 - Princeton Review, Kiplinger’s Personal Finance, Forbes, Money, and the Fiske Guide to Colleges have named UMBC a “Best Value” university.

 - The latest U.S. News Best Graduate Schools rankings include several UMBC graduate programs as among the best in the nation.

-- UMBC is the nation’s #1 producer of African American undergraduates who go on to complete an M.D./Ph.D. and #2 nationally for African American undergraduates who complete a STEM Ph.D.
+- UMBC is the nation’s #1 producer of African American undergraduates who go on to complete an M.D./Ph.D. and #2 nationally for African American undergraduates who complete a science or engineering Ph.D.

 - According to NSF, UMBC ranks in the country’s top 150 universities in federal research and development expenditures, and #12 in NASA funding and #30 in federal funding for the social sciences.

 - The Chronicle of Higher Education has named UMBC one of the best colleges to work for for ten years running.

 - Learn more about the latest UMBC rankings news.